theshahulhameedblog/dishcovery/support.md

 If you notice an error, try retaking the photo with better lighting or a clearer angle.

 **Q: Can I save my translation results?**
-A: Currently, Dishcovery shows your most recent scan.
+A: Currently, DishcoveryNow shows your most recent scan.
 We're working on adding a history feature in future updates!

 ### Nutrition & Allergen Information